Content Marketing Strategy: How To Build For Your Business

 Create Content

 As you have seen, your B2B content marketing strategy has a lot of prep work before you create a piece of content.
 But now it is time to do just that.
-We will use a blog post as our example, but these tips will work for almost any type of content creation.
+We will use a blog post as our example, but these tips will work for almost any content creation.

 It is time to pick a title from the content calendar and start working on it.